Photo of workbench on orange background

 For developers and site builders, Workbench has been designed with a modular architecture, so that you only need to install and enable the modules you need for your particular use case.
 It's also been designed for extensibility and integration with other Drupal modules, and we've made it as easy as possible for others to join us in adding new functionality to the suite.

 You can find out more about Workbench in Steve Persch's demonstration below, or download the code yourself by going to the official Workbench project page on Drupal.org.
-For those who attended the Workbench session presented by Robin Barre, Colleen Carroll, and Ken Rickard at least week's DrupalCon Chicago, video of that session will also be available soon on the DrupalCon website session page.
+For those who attended the Workbench session presented by Robin Barre, Colleen Carroll, and Ken Rickard at least week's DrupalCon Chicago, video of that session is also available.